Wood pellet's and a log transposed on a table in front of a non-electric pellet stove in the background

 With 40,000 BTU output, this stove will heat a 2,000 sq ft.
 (185.8 sq meters) home for up to 36 hours and features a 60-pound (27.2-kg) gravity-fed hopper, so there are no plug-ins, which save you electric energy.

 Additionally, this stove is on the lower end of the average price scale.
-The Wiseway Non-Electric Pellet Stove from US Stove Company comes with a three-year warranty for the firebox and a one-year warranty for the cabinet.
+The Wiseway Non-Electric Pellet Stove from US Stove Company comes with a three-year warranty for the firebox (burn chamber) and a one-year warranty for the cabinet.

 Promo photo of the Wiseway Non-Electric Pellet Stove in a home